Our Startup Journey

 It has been a slow couple of weeks.
 The Domain count has only increased by 3 to 29, and I thought it was a good time to be fully transparent on the numbers, as I felt like the last post might be suggesting things were taking off, when they're not really.

 You see, the spike in numbers has come from just one customer; an old customer of ours from Web Drive who was a Domain reseller.
-I messaged him to ask how he came across Domains Direct and said he'd been searching for cheap nz domains and after reading this blog he wanted he'd support our new business.
+I messaged him to ask how he came across Domains Direct and said he'd been searching for cheap nz domains and after reading this blog he wanted to support our new business.

 Of course, I'm really grateful for his support and new business, but we're talking about 20-odd Domains from just one customer, and in order to gain real traction, we need to be gaining new customers on a regular basis, which so far, is not happening.

-Still, we are climbing the Google ranks slowly, and I'm banking on the fact that good content will push us further up until an eventual page-1 result, and that's when we will see real results.
+Still, we are climbing the Google ranks slowly, and I'm banking on the fact that good content will push us further up until an eventual page 1 result, and that's when we will see real results.

 I've got some more content which I'll be adding soon, so I'll be looking forward to seeing how this affects our visibility.